Wainscoting Layout Calculator

 Handling Inner Corners

 It is almost inevitable that a wainscoting project will involve an inner corner.
-The inner corner adds a slight challenge because there is an overlap the thickness of the wainscoting where the walls meet.
+The inner corner adds a slight challenge because there is an overlap of the wainscoting where the walls meet.

 To get an even panel layout, subtract the thickness of the added stile widths from the wall width before calculating.
-The provided stile locations may be off if the first stile is wider, consider this when laying out the stiles.
+The provided stile locations may be off if the first stile is wider; consider this when laying out the stiles.

 Additional Carpentry Resources

 Use our trim and molding calculator to estimate the linear footage of trim and moldings for a room.
 Our board footage calculator is great for estimating the board footage of a board, which is necessary to calculate the cost of materials.
 Get free wainscoting installation estimates from professional trim carpenters in your area.

 This will vary depending on the style.
 Panel interior size can range from 12″ to 36″, but wainscoting comes in many styles, including some with much tighter spacing.

 How tall should wainscoting be?